mfcsorg/mfcs-python/README.md

 template = MemoryPromptGenerator.generate_memory_prompt(memory_apis)
 ```

-### 5. Result Management System
+### 5. Result Management

-The Result Management System provides a unified way to handle and format results from both tool calls and memory operations.
+The Result Management provides a unified way to handle and format results from both tool calls and memory operations.

 ```python
 from mfcs.result_manager import ResultManager